 Accreditation is a very important element of your education.
 However, many do not understand the basics of the accreditation process.
 Before choosing a school, it is important that you have a clear picture of exactly who accredits the school and what that accreditation means for your future.
 Without accreditation, you could find yourself with a degree that employers may not respect.

 We trust this collaboration and our unique experiential learning projects will reflect our predicate that talent is universal.
-We are providing an opportunity and potentially a bridge to Stanford and other top schools.
+We are providing an opportunity and potentially a bridge to top schools.